RobTillaart/MCP_DAC/README.md

 ## Description

 The MCP_DAC is a library for DAC's from Microchip in the MCP48xx en MCP49xx series.
-The library is experimental as it is not tested with all different devices.
+The library is not tested with all different devices however stable.

-Please post an issue if there are problems.
+Please post an issue if there are problems with a specific device.

 |  Type   | Channels | Bits | MaxValue | Voltage reference |